daxaurora/capstone_solarpanels/Environment/InfrastructureInstructions.md

 You'll see the project repo and a notebook testing folder on the root directory of the spark1 server.

-See more details in the sections below.
+See more details and explanation in the sections below.

 ## Gateway Server
 There is a small virtual server (in IBM's Softlayer Cloud Service) set up for creating and accessing other virtual servers with computing environments (i.e., Spark) that we'll set up and design ourselves.
 Team members can log into the gateway server using ssh at command prompt from their personal computer: